tolomea/gatesym/README.md

 # Modules
 This directory contains the various modules used in the OISC.
 * cpu_core.py - Holds the PC and implements the core 4 stage loop:
-    * fetch address from pc and increment pc
+    * fetch address from pc
-    * fetch value from address
+    * fetch value from address and increment pc
-    * fetch address from pc and increment pc
+    * fetch address from pc
-    * store value to address
+    * store value to address and increment pc
 * bus.py - Switches the write line to the modules and muxes the data lines coming back to the CPU
 * jump.py - A module that exposes the PC for reading and writing (either directly or conditionally)
 * literals.py - A module that mirrors the address bits back to the data lines as an easy way of getting literal values
 * math.py - Add and Sub modules
 * memory.py - Rom and Ram modules

+# Computer.py
+Constructs a full computer from the modules, returning a "print" word and a write flag indicating when there is new data in it.
+It also contains a "symbols" dict that has the addresses of all the operations.

+# Main.py
+Has a basic assembler and some example programs along with a main function that instantiates and runs the computer.